yuvalrubinil/KITTI-Lens-Contamination/articles/articles.md

 mAP for small objects dropped by ~90%.
 Predicts the mAP drop you will see in your results when soiling is applied.
+Blurring is more confusing the model the partial hiding.